Victim’s Stories

 Age: 16

-Crash Location: Wilmington neighborhood of Los Angeles, Ca at the intersection of Avalon and Anaheim.
+Crash Location: Wilmington neighborhood of Los Angeles, CA at the intersection of Avalon and Anaheim.

 About Valentina: